robertdavidwest/dotfiles/README.md

 2. Navigate to Appearance → Background
 3. Set background image path to: `~/.config/nvim/terminal_backgrounds/triforce_background.jp`

+### Set up Homerow

+Homerow preferences are synced via chezmoi, but you need to grant it accessibility permissions:
+1. Open Homerow (it should be installed via Brewfile)
+2. When prompted, grant Accessibility permissions in System Settings → Privacy & Security → Accessibility
+3. Your keyboard shortcuts will be automatically configured

 ## What's included

 - **Shell**: zsh configuration